moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/publishing.md

 ## Publishing types

 - Update the version in `packages/types/package.json`.
-  - The version of types does not need to be in sync with the version of moonlight.
+  - We originally didn't have the types version in sync with moonlight, but we're aiming to resync.
+Bump the patch version until we can eventually re-synchronize them.
-- Commit and push to `main`.
-  - If releasing a stable build of moonlight, make sure the main version bump and types version bump are in the same commit.
-- Publish the package: `pnpm publish --access public`
-  - Publish from within the `packages/types` directory.
+- Continue to publish a moonlight release like normal, and wait for CI to finish.
+- [Run the types workflow](https://github.com/moonlight-mod/moonlight/actions/workflows/types.yml) to manually trigger a release to npm.
 - In [the sample extension](https://github.com/moonlight-mod/sample-extension), update the types package: `pnpm update @moonlight-mod/types`
+  - Remember to `git pull` and `pnpm i` beforehand so you are up to date.
 - Commit and push to the sample extension.

 ## Publishing LunAST/moonmap/mappings